HERA08251011web

 Working with photo-narrative, performance, sound, and installation, I re-stage trauma through processes of ritual, role-play, and embodied methodologies such as Photo-Therapy, movement, voice, and spatial intervention.
 These practices allow for forms of repair, re-authorship, and embodied agency to emerge.
 Across my work, I challenge fixed ideas of gender, naturalism, and authorship, foregrounding self-representation as both a political strategy and a practice of care.

-Architectures of Failure (2025), developed for The Flip Side of the Coin, extends this inquiry into the spatial and institutional conditions that shape access, visibility, and belonging.
+Architectures of Failure (2025), developed for The Flip Side of the Coin and presented at Chemist Gallery, extends this inquiry into the spatial and institutional conditions that shape access, visibility, and belonging.
 Working across performance and installation, the project examines how bodies are disciplined through architectural design and bureaucratic systems, using the bathroom and the gallery as sites where care and control intersect.
 A domestic bathroom becomes a threshold space where private acts of self-maintenance are rendered visible yet inaccessible, mirroring the contemporary policing of trans bodies and the slow violence of exclusion embedded in everyday infrastructures.
 In the gallery, a toilet physically chained to my body materialises the psychological and material constraints of gendered and institutional categorisation.
 Through durational action, audience participation, and acts of blockage and rupture, the work stages refusal as a method — proposing failure as a generative strategy for reimagining autonomy, care, and collective responsibility.
 The work unfolded as a two-hour performance and installation.

-Each project appears on my website in the order of the image sequence presented: Ugly Duck – Follow Y/our River(2025), Performance & Installation, 50 minutes, Chemist Gallery; Architectures of Failure (2025), Performance & Installation, 2 hours, The Flip Side of the Coin; and The Ruins of HER(A) (2025), Land Art, 2 hours.
+Each project appears on my website in the order presented above: I’m Made of This Earth (2025), Land Art / Performance / Photography; Chemist Gallery – Architectures of Failure (2025), Performance & Installation, 2 hours; Ugly Duck – Follow Y/our River (2025), Performance & Installation, 50 minutes; and The Ruins of HER(A) (2025), Land Art, 2 hours.

 Contact